acend/helm-basics-training/content/labs/04.1/_index.en.md

 affinity: {}
 ```

-And then your `deployment.yaml` should look like this:
+And then our `deployment.yaml` should look like this:

 ```yaml
 apiVersion: apps/v1